ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

       )
     >
 ```
 Again, we're dealing with another area of the mapbox-gl API: [the layer](https://docs.mapbox.com/mapbox-gl-js/style-spec/#layers).
-Like GeoJSON, the shape of this configuration follows a _styling_ specification.
+Like GeoJSON, the shape of this object follows a _styling_ specification.
 There are many ways to style a map layer.

 One-by-one: `source.layer` invokes the `addLayer` method of mapbox-gl itself and passes some options.
-Those options——specifically, the `layer` property——adhere to the [styling specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
+Those options—specifically, the `layer` property—adhere to the [styling specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
+Options are _type_-specific, so there's no saying "this fill type has a circle-radius of 1000".

 ### All together now
 Here's a run-through of what we did:

 1. Setup a Mapbox.com account and generate an API token